gh-PankajKumar/ChemDataExtractorStressEng/README.md

 An example of how the newly defined property models can be used to automatically-extract yield strength and grain size from the downloaded literature.

+For a walkthrough demonstration see `propertyExtractor_Example.ipynb` which gives an example of extracting Yield Strength from a previously downloaded Elsevier article.

 ## References

 <a id="1">[1]</a>